alexander-varljen/alexander-varljen.github.io/README.md

 Fell free to download any file that you wish.

+The file marked "DAT 200 Final Project" is an analysis report for a fictional company called "Bubba Gump Shrimp Company".

 The file marked "cs499professionalself-assessment.docx" is an APA style paper that contains my professional self-assessment.